School House. Print Shop. Design Studio. Old Growth Forrest.

 Graphic Designer, Printer, Founder

-Darcy Jeffs holds a Masters in Typography from the Werkplaats Typografie, Arnhem, Netherlands, and a Bachelors in Graphic Design from the College for Creative Studies.
+Darcy Jeffs holds a Masters in Typography from the Werkplaats Typografie, Arnhem, Netherlands, and a Bachelors in Graphic Design from the College for Creative Studies, Detroit.
 She also earned an Associates in Visual Communications from Northwestern Michigan College.
-She worked in New York City as a designer for independent studios, big magazines, cultural non-profits and Lincoln Center, the largest performing arts organization in the world.
+She worked in New York City as a designer for independent studios, fashion and lifestyle magazines, cultural non-profits like Brooklyn Public Library and Lincoln Center, the largest performing arts organization in the world.
 But couldn’t shake a longing for wide open spaces.
 A historic school house nestled amongst old growth trees, in a quaint Oregon seaside town, presented the perfect fit.
 She purchased a letterpress printshop, relocated it to the school house and founded Neue School Press.
 Presently, NSP offers graphic design, specialty print services and occasional workshops.

 (As fate would have it, our first printing press was manufactured in 1913, the same year the school house was built).